Abby McBride

-Abby McBride is a sketch biologist, science writer, and Fulbright–National Geographic Storytelling Fellow.
-She uses field sketching to explore the past, present, and future of global biodiversity.
-Feel free to get in touch about sketching workshops, art exhibitions, original art and prints for sale, illustration projects, multimedia storytelling projects, and collaborations in the field.
+is a freelance sketch biologist, science writer, and Fulbright-National Geographic Storytelling Fellow.
+She uses field sketching as a tool to explore global biodiversity, communicate about ecology and conservation, and help people connect to nature.
+More broadly, she works on a wide range of collaborative projects that bring together art, science, natural history, multimedia storytelling, and other methods and perspectives.
+Feel free to get in touch about possibilities such as art exhibitions, sketching workshops, or field-based collaborations.
+See original art and prints for sale.
 Sign up to receive occasional newsletters.

 Photo by Edin Whitehead